IRS Forms

 Form 1042‑S And 1042‑T, How They Fit With Form 1042

-Every foreign recipient that received a reportable U.S.‑source payment gets a Form 1042‑S. You must also furnish the recipient copy.
+Every foreign recipient that received a reportable U.S.‑source payment gets a Form 1042‑S, even when no tax was withheld (treaty‑exempt amounts, portfolio interest, and effectively connected income still require a 1042‑S with the appropriate exemption code in box 3a or 4a).
+You must also furnish the recipient copy.
 If you file 1042‑S on paper, include Form 1042‑T as the transmittal, and file a separate 1042‑T for each 1042‑S type.
-If you e‑file via the IRS Modernized e‑File system, you do not file a 1042‑T. Due dates generally align with March 15, which rolls to March 17 in 2025.
+If you e‑file via the IRS Modernized e‑File system, you do not file a 1042‑T. Due dates generally align with March 15, which rolls to March 16 in 2026 for the 2025 filing cycle.

 Paper Or E‑File For 1042‑S